9. Transactions in Financial Assets and Liabilities

 This chapter describes transactions in financial assets and liabilities and their classification.

 Financial claims are normally terminated by transactions.
-In some cases, the debtor pays the creditor the funds stipulated by the financial instrument, thereby canceling the claim.
+In some cases, the debtor pays the creditor the funds stipulated by the financial instrument, thereby terminating the claim.
 In other cases, the debtor buys its own instrument in the market.

 Accrued interest is deemed to be reinvested in an additional quantity of the underlying financial instrument by means of a transaction.